Pittsburgh PA Lipitor Injury Claim Attorney

 Dallas W. Hartman, P.C. helps you

 Our dangerous drug lawyers will carefully evaluate your claim and wisely determine whether or not legal action is appropriate for your specific situation.
 If deemed necessary, we will work to the best of our ability to prove in a court of law that you have been seriously affected due to the ingestion of Lipitor and its side effects.
-Our dangerous drug lawyers are trained to show that you have developed Type 2 diabetes due to the use of Lipitor and that Pfizer failed in every attempt to caution you of the potential life-threatening side effects that it could cause.
+Our dangerous drug lawyers are trained to show that you have developed Type 2 diabetes due to the use of Lipitor and that Pfizer failed in every attempt to caution you of the potentially life-threatening side effects that it could cause.
 In addition, we will ensure that your suit is filed in the appropriate amount of time to eliminate the chance of losing a case due to filing past the statute of limitations.

 Remember, lawsuits involving prescribed drugs should only be handled by qualified, knowledgeable attorneys.
 At Dallas W. Hartman, P.C., our dangerous drug lawyers have literally recovered millions on behalf of people who are victims of defective and hazardous products such as Pfizer’s Lipitor.
 In our experience, it is easy to see that Pfizer has placed profits over patient safety and we are committed to helping victims of Pfizer’s negligence recover the compensation they deserve for their pain, sickness, and suffering.